Many or all companies we feature compensate us. Compensation and editorial

 You have a trustworthy relationship with the borrower

-If you’ve lent money to a family member in the past without any hiccups, they’re probably more likely to repay you as promised.
+If you’ve loaned money to a family member in the past without any hiccups, they may be likely to repay as promised.

 They’re willing to sign a written agreement